mrbillm63/Cyber-Security-Week-14-HW/README.md

 [page content]
 ```

 21. What is the response status code?
+-      200

 22. What web server is handling this HTTP response?
+-      Apache webserver

 23. Does this response have a user session associated to it?
+-      Yes SessionID=5

 24. What kind of content is likely to be in the [page content] response body?
+-
 25. If your class covered security headers, what security request headers have been included?

 #### Monoliths and Microservices

 Answer the following questions about monoliths and microservices:

 26. What are the individual components of microservices called?
+-      Services

 27. What is a service that writes to a database and communicates to other services?
+-      APIs

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?
+-      Load Balancer Technology

 #### Deploying and Testing a Container Set

 Answer the following questions about multi-container deployment:

 29. What tool can be used to deploy multiple containers at once?
+-      Docker

 30. What kind of file format is required for us to deploy a container set?
+-      .yml Yaml format
 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?
+-
 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

 33. Why would we never run `DELETE FROM <table-name>;` by itself?

 ---